moshap-firebolt/godocs/docs/Guides/managing-your-organization/managing-users.md

 2. Select **Users** from the left sub-menu bar.
 3. Select the three horizontal dots (…) to the right of the user that you need to link to a login.
 4. Select **Edit user details**.
-5. If you want to link the user to a login for human access, select Login from the drop-down list next to **Assign to**.
-If you want to link the user to a service account for programmatic access, select a name from the drop-down list next to **Service account name**.
+5. If you want to link the user to a login for human access, select **Login** from the drop-down list next to **Assign to**.
+If you want to link the user to a service account for programmatic access, select **Service Account** from the drop-down list next to **Assign to**.
 6. If you want to link the user to a login for human access, select the name of the login to associate with the user from the drop-down list under **Login name**.
-If you want to link the user to a service account for programmatic access, selectThis drop-down list contains only login accounts that are not already assigned to a user in the current account.
+If you want to link the user to a service account for programmatic access, select a name from the drop-down list next to **Service account name**.
+This drop-down list contains only login accounts that are not already assigned to a user in the current account.
 7. Select **Save**.

 ##### Link a user using SQL

-Use the syntax in the following example code and the [ALTER_USER](../../sql_reference/commands/access-control/alter-user.md) statement to link a user to a login in the **SQL Script Editor** in the **Develop Space**:
+Use the syntax in the following example code and the [ALTER_USER]({% link sql_reference/commands/access-control/alter-user.md %}) statement to link a user to a login in the **SQL Script Editor** in the **Develop Space**:

 ```sql
 ALTER USER <my_user> SET LOGIN = <login_name>;